-- For the Bachelor of Theology Degree - The applicant must possess the academic qualifications required in his or her country for admission to the local university and pass the WAAST entrance exam. - For the Post-secondary Diploma in Theology - The applicant must be a graduate of a Bible institute that is endorsed by ATTS or by another accrediting association, or hold an accepted diploma, such as a General Certificate in Secondary Education (GCSE) or West Africa Education Certificate (WAEC) (equivalent to ten or eleven years of primary and secondary education).
-He or she must pass the WAAST entrance examination.
+For the Bachelor of Theology Degree

+The applicant must possess the academic qualifications required in his or her country for admission to the local university and pass the WAAST entrance exam.
+For the Post-secondary Diploma in Theology

+The applicant must be a graduate of a Bible institute that is endorsed by ATTS or by another accrediting association, or hold an accepted diploma, such as a General Certificate in Secondary Education (GCSE) or West Africa Education Certificate (WAEC) (equivalent to 10 or 11 years of primary and secondary education).
+He or she must pass the WAAST entrance exam.

-• For the Master of Arts Degree
+For the Master of Arts Degree

 The applicant must hold an acceptable bachelor's degree, with a 3.0 minimum grade point average.
 He or she must have a minimum of 24 credit hours in biblical and theological studies, with a balance in Old and New Testament studies.
-If English is not the first language of the applicant, he or she must successfully pass an English proficiency entrance exam
+The applicant must successfully pass an English proficiency entrance exam.